Raymond202212/0-SENSOR-VALUES-PREDICTION/README.md

 ## Getting Started

-**[Optional]** If needing to provide the marker with a copy of the project that should run on their local machine for development, testing and/or marking purposes.
-Please include the following sections.
+To have a local copy of this lab, you can use either google colab or jupyterlab to execute the `code.ipynb` file.
+You shall execute the code block in order.

 See deployment for notes on how to deploy the project on a live system.